-In fact, several studies have shown a positive correlation between homeschooling and academic performance; including ones examining the impact of homeschooling on students’ GPAs.
+In fact, several studies have shown a positive correlation between homeschooling and academic performance; including ones examining the impact of homeschooling on middle school GPAs and high school GPAs.
 A 2010 study, for example, found that homeschooled students had higher high school GPAs (3.74) and transfer GPAs (3.65) than conventional students.
 Studies have also shown homeschooled students typically do better in terms of pursuing and performing well in higher education.
 Thus many of them get into elite universities.

 According to the US National Center for Education Statistics, about three percent of all children in the US were homeschooled in 2011-2012 school year.
 And as of 2016, there are about 1.7 million homeschooled students in the United States.

 It is important to assess the effect of homeschooling on a student’s social skills.
 A very common, generic criticism of homeschooling is that while all that individual attention will hone your kid’s academic skills, the same can’t be said of the student’s social skills.
 The argument is that these students, because of little or no interaction with other students in a classroom setup, won’t know how to act or react in certain social situations.

 In fact, many parents choosing to send their kids to schools have voiced concerns over how homeschooling their children would lead to the latter missing out on a “healthy social environment” and how it would adversely impact the kids’ social skills.
 They also feel that after-school programs do not suffice when it comes to interactions with other kids and that schools take care of this problem.